Camel Rock? Horsehead Rock? If you’re a fan of quadrupeds and flaming big rocks, you’re literally going to be in heaven in Bermagui.

 - Watching the sunrise behind Horsehead Rock

 My girlfriend and I decided we’d go away for the long weekend at the very last moment, and one of the last places on the South Coast of NSW with any accommodation left was in Bermagui.
 A perfect opportunity to see the famous Horsehead Rock if there was ever going to be one!

-So we left my place in the Shire early in the morning, and began the long 5h drive south.
-We stopped for Coffee in Kiama, and then again in Berry, before grabbing a bite to eat and a glass of wine at Cupitt’s Winery/Brewery in Ulladulla.
+So we left my place in the Shire early in the morning, and began the long five hour drive south.
+We stopped for coffee in Kiama, and then again in Berry, before grabbing a bite to eat and a glass of wine at Cupitt’s Winery in Ulladulla.
 No sponsorship here, they just do terrific froths and whites.

 One of the best things about the drive, ignoring the winding roads through towering gum trees, is the number of great excuses for rest breaks.

-Our last stop was at about 3 when we pulled into Pebbly Beach.
-Quite a few tourists here, but we saw a group of kangaroos spring their way across the sand in the late afternoon sun; which I can’t say I had ever seen before, despite living in the country for almost 23 years.
+Our last stop was at about 3pm when we pulled into Pebbly Beach.
+Quite a few tourists here, but we saw a group of kangaroos spring their way across the sand in the late afternoon sun; which I can’t say I’d ever seen before, despite living in the country for almost 23 years.